 - 1. All students must present their plan of study within the deadline established by the university. - 2.
-The study plans prepared in conformity with those indicated in Attachment 1 to the present Regulations, and with the recommended curriculum (standard study plans), are automatically approved.

-- 3. A student may follow a different study plan (individual study plan) on condition it satisfies the requirements established in the annual report (Scheda Unica Annuale) mentioned in article 5.
-Individual study plans must be approved by the Department Board, which can delegate their review and approval to committees created for this purpose or to the individual teachers. - 4.
+The study plans prepared in conformity with those indicated in Attachment 1 to the present Regulations, and with the recommended curriculum (standard study plans), are automatically approved. - 3.
+A student may follow a different study plan (individual study plan) on condition it satisfies the requirements established in the annual report (Scheda Unica Annuale) mentioned in article 5.
+Individual study plans must be approved by the Committee appointed by the Board. - 4.
 The inclusion of the individual study plans (see article 10, clause 5, letter a) of D.M.
 270/04 is regulated by the subsequent article 11. - 5.
-Students who opt to enroll part-time, under the conditions set forth in article 53 of the university didactic regulations and article 13 of the student regulation and the regulations for part-time student enrolment, must present for approval to the Department Board a study plan that is coherent with the length of time chosen for completing the degree programme.
+Students who opt to enroll part-time, under the conditions set forth in article 50 of the university didactic regulations and article 13 of the student regulation and the regulations for part-time student enrolment, must submit an individual study plan that is coherent with the length of time chosen for completing the degree programme and agreed upon by the degree programme coordinator.

 Art.
-9 - Joint-degree programmes
+9 - Double Degree programmes

-There are currently no joint-degree programmes for the Second-Cycle degree in Industrial Automation Engineering.
+There are currently no Double Degree programmes for the Second-Cycle degree in Industrial Automation Engineering.